haithembenhalima/haithembenhalima/README.md

 ## :question: A little more about me!

-- 🔭 I’m currently working on some projects with Flutter and Laravel.
+- 🔭 I’m currently working on some projects with Nodejs.
 - 🌱 I’m currently learning about **ML , DL , IoT , Embaded Systems , Software Engineering and Operating systems**.
 - ⚡ Interested in collaborating on projects on IA, IoT and open source Apps.
 - 💬 Reach me at: **benhalima.haithem@gmail.com**